2023 Texas Bowl: Oklahoma State Cowboys

 The Cowboys entered the game with a 9–4 record (7–2 in the Big 12) and ranked 20th in the College Football Playoff rankings.
 Having defeated Oklahoma on November 4, 27–24, the Cowboys won the tiebreaker for second place in the Big 12 and advanced to the 2023 Big 12 Championship Game, which they lost to Texas, 49–21.

 This was Oklahoma State's second Texas Bowl, following the aforementioned loss to Texas A&M in the 2019 game.

 Texas A&M Aggies

 The Aggies entered the game with a 7–5 record (4–4 in the SEC), having finished in fourth place in their conference's West Division.

 This was Texas A&M's fourth Texas Bowl, setting a new mark for most appearances in the game.
-In addition to their 2019 triumph over Oklahoma State, the Aggies won the 2011 Meineke Car Care Bowl of Texas (when the bowl operated under than name) and lost the 2016 Texas Bowl.
+In addition to their 2019 triumph over Oklahoma State, the Aggies won the 2011 Meineke Car Care Bowl of Texas (when the bowl operated under that name) and lost the 2016 Texas Bowl.